Skip to main content

 UI (User Interface)

-Focus: The design of interfaces—the look, feel, and functionality of buttons, menus, and visuals that users interact with, such as button styles, menu layout, color schemes, responsiveness.
+Focus: The design of interfaces—the look, feel, and functionality of buttons, menus, and visuals that users interact with, including button styles, menu layout, color schemes, and responsiveness.
+It defines how the product looks and feels.
 It is a subset of UX.

 Examples: Button styles, menu layout, color schemes, mobile responsiveness, typography on a government website.
 Example: The button to submit the application is clearly visible, labelled well, and mobile-responsive.
 This is a UI success, but it doesn’t solve broader issues like requirements’ complexity or communication breakdowns in the overall service.
 Good UI supports good UX, but doesn’t guarantee it, and it certainly doesn’t cover the broader expectations and outcomes of CX.